v2sCollections/City-of-Dreams/README.md

 - Fixes textures on Dino Dinovic's chest tattoo.
 - Fixes disable the hiding, of the Stamina bar.
 - Fixes the issue where the slowest cars had the harshest delivery timers for Muammar's repeatable courier missions.
+- Fixes a bug introduced in patch 2.01 that prevents 16 of the skill progression rewards from applying when loading a save made with patch 2.01.
+- Fixes a bug when Alcohol is consumed, other buffs can be removed (effect actually removed from the player).
+Specifically the new bonuses from sleeping and showering.
+- Fixes a bug that happens when consuming a Perk or Skill Shard removes a sleeping or showering buff.
+- Fixes a bug that with the time label the buff bar only appears when it has more than 30 seconds left in duration.
+It only checks seconds though, so buffs with more than one minute show the duration from X:59 to X:31 and then disappear from X:30 to X:00.
+Reappearing and disappearing every 30 seconds.
+- The fractional part of Buff/Debuff remaining time in the weapon wheel is incorrect between X.01 and X.09 because it is displayed without the leading zero. (e.g. it displays "17.11", "17.10", "17.9", "17.8", etc.)
+- Fixes a bug when loading a save and the player has buffs/debuffs in effect, the gradual fill-in visual effect (in the weapon wheel view) uses the time remaining at load time instead of the max duration of the buff as the denominator when calculating what percent of the icon to fill for the effect.
+- Fixes the remaining time displayed on buffs and debuffs next to the health bar and in the weapon wheel which is offset by 15, 30, or 45 minutes (when over a minute long) IF your computer time zone is not a whole number of hours offset from UTC. ***REALLY!*** If you set your time zone to UTC +12:45 (Chatham Islands), the times will be offset by 45 minutes.
+- Fixes a bug when you use a Max Doc (inhaler), the icon that appears (for 0.1s) at the top of the screen is wrong.
+It is usually a duplicate of another recently used icon.
+- Fixes Epic Fortified Ankles shows a buff in the status bar while you're hovering, and it was referencing an icon that doesn't exist so it would also show a duplicate of another recently used icon.
+Fixed to use the "generic buff icon", which actually kind of fits for the hover buff (forward arrows).
 </details>

 ![](https://s12.gifyu.com/images/Cyan-Rule.png)